titusko/titusko/README.md

-- 👋 Hi, I’m @titusko
+- 👋 Hi, I’m Stanislav
-- 👀 I’m interested in ...
+- 👀 I’m interested in Modular blockchains
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning difference between modular and monolithic blockchains
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with crypto projects who needs community manager
-- 📫 How to reach me ...
+- 📫 How to reach me cryptotitusko@gmail.com

 <!---
 titusko/titusko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.